Updated: May 23

 “Then Judas and his brothers and the entire assembly of Israel decreed that every year for eight days, from the twenty-fifth day of the month Kislev, the days of the dedication of the altar should be observed with joy and gladness on the anniversary.”
 (1 Maccabees 4:59)

-The time of Hanukkah is one of celebration but also accompanied with the realism of our ancestors who suffered for keeping Torah.
-From 1 Maccabees we get an overview of the story of Hanukkah, 2 Maccabees we receive a more on the ground perspective and let me tell you it is quite emotional.
-If Elohim is willing, next year for Hanukkah I will cover those stories found in 2 Maccabees, but for now I hope everyone has a blessed Hanukkah celebration, continues to test all things, and that the Ruach Hakodesh leads you into all truth.
+The time of Hanukkah is one of celebration but also accompanied by the realism of our ancestors who suffered for keeping Torah.
+From 1 Maccabees we get an overview of the story of Hanukkah, 2 Maccabees we receive a more on-the-ground perspective, and let me tell you it is quite emotional.
+I hope everyone has a blessed Hanukkah celebration, continues to test all things, and that the Ruach Hakodesh leads you into all truth.